scot-taylor-ibm/retrieve-and-rank-java/README.md

   where {yourAppName} is the name of your app.

-6. Navigate to [Bluemix](https://console.ng.bluemix.net/) to make sure the app is started.
+4. Navigate to [Bluemix](https://console.ng.bluemix.net/) to make sure the app is started.
 Click **Start**, if necessary.
-7. Open http://{yourAppName}.mybluemix.net/rnr-demo/dist/index.html#/ in your browser, where {yourAppName} is the specific name of your app.
+5. Open http://{yourAppName}.mybluemix.net/rnr-demo/dist/index.html#/ in your browser, where {yourAppName} is the name of your app.
-8. Query the service.
+6. Query the service.

 ## Reference information
 * Retrieve and Rank service [documentation](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/retrieve-rank/)